XIT Ranch: History

-The XIT ranch was located in the western edge of the Texas Panhandle.
-This was anciently the territory of the Querecho Indians and Teyas.
+The western edge of the Texas Panhandle was historically inhabited by the Querecho and Teyas Indians.
 In 1879, the 16th Texas Legislature appropriated 3,000,000 acres (12,000 km^{2}) of land to finance a new state capitol.
 In 1882, in a special legislative session, the 17th Texas Legislature struck a bargain with Charles B. and John V. Farwell of Chicago, Illinois, under which a syndicate led by the Farwells, with mostly British investors, agreed to build a new Texas State Capitol in Austin and to accept the 3,000,000 acres (12,000 km^{2}) of Panhandle land as payment.
 The ranch stretched across all or portions of the counties of Dallam, Hartley, Oldham, Deaf Smith, Parmer, Castro, Bailey, Lamb, Cochran, and Hockley.
 Total expense for the capitol building amounted to $3,744,630.60, of which the Syndicate Company paid $3,224,593.45.

 Though Mathias Schnell won the contract for constructing the new building in January 1882, by May he had assigned all interest to Taylor, Babcock and Company.
 This company was composed of Colonel Abner Taylor of Chicago, Colonel A.C.
 Babcock of Canton, and John V. and Charles B. Farwell of Chicago.
 Taylor was assigned company representative in June.
 Babcock inspected the capitol tract that same year, setting out from Tascosa on 23 March and arriving at the Yellow Houses on 27 April.
 His inspection noted the 1880 J.T.
 Munson survey used to define the capitol lands, and the northwest boundary of the state was defined by John H. Clark's 1859 survey.
-Clark's line defining the 103rd meridian, approved by Congress in 1891, turned out to be about one half mile west of the true meridian.
-The issue was not settled until John V. Farwell and President William Howard Taft were instrumental in passing a joint resolution in 1911 by Congress honoring the Clark line.
-This action saved Texas a strip of land one half mile wide and 310 miles long.
+Clark's line defining the 103rd meridian, approved by Congress in 1891, turned out to be two to three miles west of the true meridian.
+The issue was not settled until partial owner John V. Farwell, Jr. and President William Howard Taft were instrumental in passing a joint resolution of Congress on February 24, 1911 by Congress honoring the Clark line.
+This action saved Texas a strip of land a few miles wide and 310 miles long.